ivajon/disarmv7/README.md

 ## License

 This repository is licensed under the [MIT](./LICENSE) license and any contributions shall be licensed under the same license unless explicitly stated otherwise.

-## Footnotes

-- [1] The disassembler does not support the floating point extensions as of now.
-- [2] For further documentation on this please read the documentation for [Object](https://docs.rs/object/latest/object/).